andersfuf/UIS_Prototype/user-stories.md

 ## User story repository (Consolidated list)

 Consolidated list of user stories.
+Overview of all main user stories.

 See cm-log/cm-back-log-consolidated.md for full account see cm-log/cm-sprint-log.md for full account of sprint logs.
 You may call this the sprint-log-history.